e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+- A developer assistant able to make whole nodejs project with unlimited prompts
 - Provides a core prompt for building the foundation of your application
 - Allows you to add unlimited sections, each of which is a prompt representing a specific part of your app
 - Features